Unvvanted/CyberSeruityProjects.github.io/index.md

 ## Description
  First I installed wireshark onto my ubantu linux OS.
 Then I made sure to add a user to wireshark so I do not use it as a super user.

- Thirdly I capuserd a packed on a network.
+ Next I capuserd a packed on a network.

 ![Branching](Screenshot 2024-11-07 153605.png)